donian267/IMDB-Data-Analysis/README.md

 ### Exploratory Data analysis
 Exploring the data to answer key questions such as:
--Which movies have the highest box office?
+- Which movies have the highest box office?
--Which movies have the best return on investment?
+- Which movies have the best return on investment?
-What trends lead to a movie having high box office numbers?
+- What trends lead to a movie having high box office numbers?

 ### Data Analysis